If you're not a native English speaker or need to humanize your writing in other languages, look at a multilingual AI humanizer.

 When I first started using AI tools, my focus was mainly on English.
-But over time, as I helped learners from Spain, Brazil, Germany, and France, I realized that humanizing non-English AI content brings new challenges.
+As I helped learners from Spain, Brazil, Germany, and France, I realized that humanizing non-English AI content brings new challenges.
 It’s not just about fixing grammar.
-You need to rewrite text so it sounds like something a real person would say, and that’s much harder when switching between different languages and cultures.
+You need to rewrite text so it sounds like something a real person would say.
+That’s much harder when switching between different languages and cultures.

 Let’s break down what I’ve learned about AI humanizer languages and why tools like JustDone make a real difference in writing across cultures.

-Many of the AI tools learners use are built mainly for English.
+Many of the AI tools are built mainly for English.
 That means most AI humanizers work best when dealing with English texts.
 The databases and training models are optimized for English grammar, sentence flow, and tone.
-But the moment you switch to Spanish, French, or German, the process becomes less smooth.
+But when you switch to Spanish, French, or German, the result becomes less smooth.

 I’ve seen this firsthand.
 A student from Paris once used an English-optimized humanizer to rewrite her French essay.
 The output sounded correct on paper, but it read like something from a formal manual rather than a real student.
 The humanizer missed everyday phrases and conversational structures.
 Words like “en fait” or "bref", which are commonly used in natural French writing, were completely absent.